ArtursTorsters/arturstorsters.github.io/privacy-policy.md

 9. Open Source Transparency

-LactaMed is not an open-source project.
+LactaHelp is not an open-source project.

 10. Contact Information